 On the exterior of the training center, 276 vertical fins surround the facility and were designed to imagine the individuals who had come before and will come after in creating a community of LA Lakers as they circle the building.

 Each fin is 2 feet x 4 feet and approximately 18’ tall.
 Functionally, the pattern of the fins provides light and visibility into and out of the facility while screening direct sunlight and heat.
 The façade also features integrated signage for sponsor, UCLA Health.
 There are 142 fins over the LA Lakers signage and 134 fins for UCLA Health signage.

-The players will walk past the Hall of Fame and toward a gold door at the entry, reflecting on the legacy of the club and their position in the organization’s history.
-The Laker’s legacy is also realized in the ground floor basketball functions formed around centralized basketball court and player courtyard.
+The players walk past the Hall of Fame and toward a gold door at the entry, reflecting on the legacy of the club and their position in the organization’s history.

-Operations, management and executive staff will work from second-floor offices and conference rooms that will have views into the ground-floor courts.
+Operations, management and executive staff work from second-floor offices and conference rooms that have views into the ground-floor courts.
 Staff and visitors enter from the west side of the building.
-The Laker’s development league team, the D-Fenders, will practice and play on a 750-seat exhibition court.
-During D-League games, the public will enter from the southwest corner of the building into an exhibit gallery that will feature artwork and other community activities.
+The Laker’s development league team, the South Bay Lakers, practices and plays games opem to the public on a 750-seat exhibition court.